I saw something on the BBC News Channel yesterday afternoon (Tuesday 22 July 2015) that made me think I was losing my marbles.

 To which the City brokerage lady said something like:

 Well, I don’t think it’s boring.
 In fact it’s quite ironic that public sector borrowing last month was 50 percent higher than last year.
 When you consider that the financial crash of 2008 was caused by too much government borrowing, and total government borrowing since then has risen by another 25 percent, then when they finally decide we have to balance the books, some future generation is really going to feel the pinch.”

 YOU WHAAAAT???
 I was so shocked I nearly fell off my chair.
 Some FUTURE generation is really going to feel the pinch?
-Isn’t THIS generation feeling the pinch NOW?
-Isn’t lowering government debt what austerity is supposed to be all about?
+Isn’t THIS generation feeling the pinch NOW!
+Isn’t lowering government debt what austerity was supposed to be all about?

 But the BBC interviewer gave no such reaction.
-Instead he laughed, like they do at the end of most news bulletins these days, before handing us back to the anchor lady who joined in with the jollity, like we’d just been watching Prince George talking goo-goo with a butterfly.
+Instead he laughed, like they do at the end of most news bulletins these days, before handing back to the BBC anchor lady who joined in with the jollity, as if we’d just been watching a news item of Prince George talking goo-goo with a butterfly.

 I couldn’t believe it.
 I needed some way of confirming what had actually happened to know whether I was going crazy or not.

 If we had Sky Plus or some other gadget for replaying live TV it would have been easy, but we don’t.
 So I had to think of something else.
 We do have one of those Smart TVs connected to the internet, so the BBC iPlayer is only a couple of clicks away.
 So I tried that and discovered you can get almost anything on iPlayer EXCEPT the BBC News Channel!

 You CAN get the News at Six and News at Ten, but only for 24 hours after they were transmitted.
 After that they disappear down the Memory Hole forever.